If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 Buried behind decades-old trees, the 3,920 square-foot single family household, with six bedrooms and four bathrooms, was built in 1905.
-The home has two porches, four fireplaces, a tiled kitchen and wood flooring.
+The home has two porches, four fireplaces, a gorgeous kitchen and all-wood flooring.

-But after the SOLD sign was put up, the neighbours noticed that the house was empty all summer.
+But, after the SOLD sign was put up, the neighbours noticed that the house was empty all summer.
 The new owners, it seemed, were too scared to move in.
-And after putting it back up on the market in February 2015, they soon learned no one else wanted to buy it from them either.
+After putting it back up on the market in February 2015, less than a year after buying it, they soon learned no one else wanted to buy it from them either.

 They were stuck with this house.
 A house that someone claimed to be watching.
-But not only were they watching the house, they were interested in the children too.
+But, not only was someone watching the house, they were interested in the children too.

-A mysterious stalker, calling himself “the Watcher”, had forced The Broaddus’ to flee from their dream-million-dollar home out of fear for the safety of their children.
+A mysterious stalker, calling himself “the Watcher,” had forced The Broaddus’ to flee from their dream-million-dollar home out of fear for the safety of their family.

 Three days after purchasing the property, the family received the first letter from The Watcher: